gurucharanchinni/ai-interview/README.md

   - Option to **change the password**
   - Displays a **history of attended interviews** with corresponding scores
   - Provides a **Repractice** feature allowing users to revisit and retake previous interviews to improve performance

+- **Logout with Session Invalidation**: Allows users to securely log out of the application.
+When a user logs out, the session is invalidated immediately, ensuring that all protected routes and pages are inaccessible until the user logs in again.

 <h1>Tech Stack</h1>
 <h3>Frontend:</h3>